Google Pay liability shift update—Now available for non-EU Visa cards

 - Enable Fraud liability protection for Visa device tokens.

-For merchants integrated through the Payment Page: No action is required on your part; the Solidgate team will handle the activation for you.
+- No action is required on your part.
+Solidgate will handle the activation for you.

-for Android and Web is unspecified or set to $0 can’t be processed through Google Pay API.
-Providing an accurate price will also prevent any confusion for your customers, as they might be able to see the total amount in the payment window.
+Important: If you’re directly integrated with GooglePay, ensure that you pass a correct total price for Android and Web.
+Transactions where totalPrice for and is unspecified or set to $0 can’t be processed through Google Pay API.
+Providing an accurate price will also prevent any confusion for your customers, as they might be able to see the total amount in the payment window. |

 Transactions that don’t qualify for a liability shift